This post may contain affiliate links.

 I keep Hannah and Ben’s curriculum maps for the entire year behind their own dividers.
 The curriculum maps show everything I want to teach for the year, broken down by month and week.
 This makes it really easy to plan each week.

-What do you need in your customizable homeschool planner?
+What do you need in your DIY homeschool planner?

 In this section you can put anything else that will help YOU manage your home and your school.
 It will be different for everyone and can be customized 100% to be whatever you need it to include.